ganesshkumar/meld/README.md

 ## What all resides in the theme

 1. Index page
-2. Pagination (Basic in index page)
+2. Pagination
+  * Have to disable next arrow in last page and prev arrow in first page
 3. Single page (for post)
 4. Google Analytics (hard coded)